Farah burns up Bird's Nest for golden triple double

 On another muggy night at the Bird’s Nest Stadium, the early pace was slow with Farah at the back and his compatriot Tom Farrell taking the lead.

-With six laps to go, Farah eased up to the front and again took a few bumps in the leading pack as he had in the 10,000 metres final and 5,000 metres heats.
+With six laps to go, Farah eased up to the front and again took a few bumps in the leading pack as he had in the 10,000 meters final and 5,000 meters heats.

-Ndiku sped off at the start of the penultimate lap and led for the next 700 metres but Farah stayed with him, closing the gap on the Kenyan before hitting the front after the final bend and crossing the line, arms raised, 10 metres clear.
+Ndiku sped off at the start of the penultimate lap and led for the next 700 meters but Farah stayed with him, closing the gap on the Kenyan before hitting the front after the final bend and crossing the line, arms raised, 10 meters clear.

 “I’m very, very happy tonight,” said 22-year-old former world junior champion Ndiku.